Nawab Ali

-Early life
+Early life and education

 He was born at Matlab Uttar of Chandpur in the then undivided India (now in Bangladesh) in 1902.

-Education and career

-Ali passed entrance from Munshiganj High School and HSC from Dhaka College.
-He passed MBBS from Calcutta Medical College, Calcutta in 1927.
+Ali passed entrance exam from Munshiganj High School and HSC from Dhaka College.
+He passed MBBS from Calcutta Medical College in 1927.
 In 1935, he earned a diploma in tropical medicine from the School of Tropical Medicine, Calcutta.
 The government sent him to the U.K. in 1945 for higher studies.
 There he obtained his MRCP (Edinburgh) before returning to India in 1946.

 Ali was a renowned professor of medicine who served as the head of the department of medicine and principal of Dhaka Medical College.
 He was also the dean of the faculty of medicine of University of Dhaka.
 He was the president of the organization that was then known as the All Pakistan Medical Association.
 He received FRCP in 1958.
 He founded a diarrhoeal disease hospital under ICDDR,B at Matlab.

 He was elected as a member of East Pakistan legislative assembly in 1962.